amirouche/scheme.rs/specification/index.md

 #### Exception handling

-(guard (variable  syntax
+> (guard (variable cond_clause ...) express ...)` syntax

-` cond clause_2 ...) )`
-*Syntax:* Each cond clause is as in the specification of cond.
+*Syntax:* Each `cond_clause` is as in the specification of `cond`.

 *Semantics:* The body is evaluated with an exception handler that binds the raised object (see `raise` in section [\[exceptionsection\]](#exceptionsection)) to variable and, within the scope of that binding, evaluates the clauses as if they were the clauses of a cond expression.
 That implicit cond expression is evaluated with the continuation and dynamic environment of the guard expression.
 If every cond clause’s test evaluates to `#f` and there is no else clause, then raise-continuable is invoked on the raised object within the dynamic environment of the original call to raise or raise-continuable, except that the current exception handler is that of the guard expression.

 See section [\[exceptionsection\]](#exceptionsection) for a more complete discussion of exceptions.